Owen Bonnici: Further reforms

 Owen Bonnici also presented a legislative proposal in September 2016 that allowed people who were undergoing police interrogation to have a lawyer of their preference.
 This was done followed by a European Union Directive and the reform was given the green light by Parliament.

 Owen Bonnici's also pushed forward an initiative that reduced the litigation period over disputed properties by multiple heirs.

 As the Minister for Justice, Culture and Local Government, Owen Bonnici set up the Assets Recovery Bureau which was previously not existent and a fully fledged Department for Justice.

 In 2017, Minister Owen Bonnici announced that the chairperson of regulatory bodies and politically appointed representatives in foreign countries would go through a consultative parliamentary committee grilling procedure and the scrutiny will be made publicly available prior to their appointment.

 Owen Bonnici was reported to be in favour of the proposed amendments to the 1979 Housing Decontrol Ordinance.
 He believed those were fair to both tenants and land-owners.

 During his time in charge of Education and Employment in 2020 Bonnici successfully oversaw the holding of exams and summer school and the sustainable re-opening of schools during the height of the COVID-19 pandemic and at a time where the population was not vaccinated as anti-COVID vaccines were still not available to the general public.
-The Malta Union of Teachers endorsed the Bonnici’s work.
+The Malta Union of Teachers endorsed the Bonnici's work.

+Peace Initiatives through culture and the arts

+In his role as a Maltese Cabinet Minister, Bonnici addresses various international conferences.
+At these conferences, he has often urged for world peace and specifically solidarity with the Palestinians in Gaza.
+In April 2024, he told the European Socialists Summit in Bucharest, Romania that “Europe must be just as steadfast in calling for peace in Gaza as it is about standing up for Ukraine”.

+In November 2023, he visited Ukraine and met with Ukraine's Acting Minister of Culture and Information Policy Rostyslav Karandieiev, in Kyiv.
+At the meeting, Bonnici “emphasized Malta's unwavering dedication to aiding Ukraine during these challenging times”.

+In 2023, While addressing the 42nd session of the UNESCO General Conference in Paris, Minister Bonnici emphasized Malta’s firm commitment to peace, multilateralism and unity and solidarity among nations.

+In March 2017, at a European conference titled ‘Cultural Diplomacy: Fostering International Cultural Dialogue, Diversity and Sustainability’ which was held in Malta as part of its Presidency of the EU Council of Ministers, Bonnici highlighted Malta’s belief that our different cultures are fundamental bridges that can bring us together in new ways by strengthening our relationships through understanding.